 It is important to explain to men that this is not an opportunity to “win points.”
 Recognize the tremendous work of women activists and do not seek to undermine that work.

 Screening is imperative for a successful men against violence group.
 Unfortunately, there are some men who use MAV to hide their abusive behavior or as a platform for their anti-feminist backlash.
 Best practices indicate the importance of requiring additional screening to assess defensiveness about discussing men’s violence against women, self-awareness regarding “rape culture” and motivation for joining.
-In some cases, these screening tools have identified perpetrators of gender-based violence who are applying in order to manipulate a partner.
+In some cases, these screening tools have identified perpetrators (those who choose to harm) of gender-based violence who are applying in order to manipulate a partner.
 Therefore, additional screening of male candidates should be integrated into the interview process.
 Here is a sample screening tool: Sample Screening Questions

 Members should not be able to represent the group until they have had extensive training on the issue; a minimum of 16 hours of training by an expert in the field and preferably 40 (or a class) should be required.
 The training should be maintained throughout the year.